xiphonics/picoTracker/usermanual/advance-edition/content/pages/tipstricks.md

 ### Oscillator base

-Oscillator is a special looping mode that allows to generate timbre from basically anything.
+Oscillator is a special looping mode that allows generating a timbre from basically anything.
 It basically the loop start and loop end point of the instrument settings and adapts the sample scanning speed so that it becomes pitched to the played note.

 The most straightforward use is when you have short waveform samples (a single square wave for example).
 Rather than having to compute the sample length or try to find the note that is played when looped, just turn the instrument's loop mode to 'oscillator' and it'll be automatically tuned.
 Of course, nothing prevents you to grab loops in ANY kind of sample, voices, drum loops wathever.
 The oscillator mode is a great way to get timbres from material you already got.